Megatrends 2025 – What’s driving strategic foresight in your organisation?

 NEW WORKING ORDER

 How will security, loyalty and expectations of the role of work continue to evolve?

 Employers need to be supportive of their employees’ health, mental health, financial health and more.
 The better the employee’s situation, the better performing the employee which in turn makes for a more successful business.
-This also has greater economic and social impacts of society so businesses now need to be thinking wider than just revenue and bottom line profit.
+This also has greater economic and social impacts on society so businesses now need to be thinking wider than just revenue and bottom-line profit.

 How do we navigate business collaboration in a localized and global context?